 - 1 seedless watermelon

-- 1 cup vanilla dairy-free yogurt (such as So Delicious Dairy Free)
+- 1 cup vanilla dairy-free yogurt (see Yogurt Note below)

 - 1 cup sliced almonds (see note in post above for nut-free)